Perfect Pan-Seared Duck Breasts with Port Wine Sauce

 Adapted from the Le Creuset cookbook (pronounced l’uh • cru • say)

 This summer I invested in a good instant-read thermometer: a Thermapen.
 I can’t recommend this tool enough.
 Duck breasts in particular have been a challenge for me to cook — so many times I’ve pulled them from the heat, let them rest, only to cut into them to find flesh too rare or way overcooked.
 What is hard about cooking meat like steaks or duck breast is that when you get that good sear, it’s misleading — the meat may feel firm to the touch, but you might only be feeling your nice sear … what lies beneath is a guess.
 The Thermapen takes the guesswork out.

-I did not use the star anise, because the first time I made this, I didn't have any on hand, and I absolutely loved the flavor of the sauce as it was, so I've since omitted it.
+I do not use the star anise, because the first time I made this, I didn’t have any on hand, and I absolutely loved the flavor of the sauce as it was, so I’ve since omitted it.
 I imagine a single star anise would impart a very nice, subtle spice to the sauce, so absolutely use it if you have one on hand.